grymoire7/infection/DESIGN.md

 ### Phase 13: Polish and Accessibility
 - [ ] Improve computer AI
+    - [ ] The expert level AI could be improved further.
     - [x] The level definition has a 'difficulty' field that is not currently used.
 Possibly use it to adjust the computer AI strategy.
-    - [ ] If we do this, we could remove the 'difficulty' selection from the settings menu.
+    - [x] If we do this, we could remove the 'difficulty' selection from the settings menu.
 - [ ] Add tutorial level set with guided instructions <-- Would this be better or worse than a tutorial scene?
 - [ ] Create multiple level sets with different themes
 - [ ] Add keyboard controls for accessibility